How a standard industrial-style unit was transformed into a bright and lively flexible workspace by the one and only Yinka Ilori.

 One thing is for sure, everything Yinka Ilori touches turns to colour, we can’t wait to see what next his palette of colour will touch.

-To visit Yinka Ilori’s studio and many other up and coming locations in London, join our all inclusive flats to rent in London, fully furnished and ready to live in, providing you with the ideal one-stop-shop living solution.
+To visit Yinka Ilori’s studio and many other up and coming locations in London, join one of our co living London apartments, fully furnished and ready to live in, providing you with the ideal one-stop-shop living solution.
 Form your own community with your neighbours while exploring all that London has to offer.
-Vonder’s all inclusive living apartments are designed for convenience and ease with on-site amenities and facilities.
+Vonder’s apartments are designed for convenience and ease with on-site amenities and facilities.
 Looking to move further abroad, Vonder offers locations all over Europe, take a look at furnished apartments for rent in Berlin or rent a flat in Warsaw for something new and exciting.